Highlights of the Program

 DairyExperts

-• Understanding how identifying research gaps helps ensure reliable, evidence-based innovation in agriculture
+• Outlining how identifying research gaps helps ensure reliable, evidence-based innovation in agriculture

-• Learning how thoughtful study design avoids common pitfalls and improves scientific and practical validity
+• Designing thoughtful study designs to avoid common pitfalls and improve scientific and practical validity

 • Exploring how usability, farmer adoption, and economic value determine the real-world success of new tools